radhika-athenian/Cyber-proto/README.md

 This repository contains a simple prototype for running asset scanners and visualizing risk scores.
-The scanners are built with asynchronous networking and ThreadPool executors to speed up execution.
+The scanners are built with asynchronous networking.
+The SSL and technology scanners now leverage `asyncio` to make concurrent requests for much faster execution.
+A small benchmark script is included to compare sequential and asynchronous modes.

 ### Requirements